Retajkhaleed/Paws-Connect/README.md

-# Cat-Connect
+# Paws-Connect
-A web platform dedicated to cat adoption and finding lost cats.
-It allows users to post or search for lost and adoptable cats easily within their areas.
+A web platform dedicated to cat adoption and finding lost cats and help sick cats.
+It allows users to post or search for lost and adoptable and sick cats easily within their areas.